sibirica/sibirica.github.io/_pages/about.md

 =====
 I am a Hedrick Assistant Adjunct Professor at UCLA Math Department working with Professors <a href="https://www.math.ucla.edu/~deanna/" target="_blank">Deanna Needell</a> and <a href="https://www.math.ucla.edu/people/ladder/hayden" target="_blank">Hayden Schaeffer</a>.
 I was a graduate student in the Department of Mathematics at Texas A&M University advised by Professor <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Simon Foucart</a>.

-My research interests are Mathematics of Data Science, Approximation Theory, (Deep) Learning Theory, and in particular their intersections.
+My research interests are Approximation Theory, High-dimensional Probability and in particular their applications in Scientific Machine Learning and Data Science.

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.

+I am currently looking for a tenure-track position starting from Fall 2026.

 Education
 =====